Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2022-01-06 Update for Mapped Definition Attributes

+Added hash-to-definition-type mapping attributes that were missing for many contract class properties.

 ## 2021-12-07 Update for Bungie's 30th Anniversary

 Added a new `InsertSocketPlugFree` API for 'free and reversible' socket actions available to 3rd-party Destiny 2 apps (no new application scopes required).